chetan25/qwik-practice/README.md

 ## Development

+Don't forget to update the `.env` file with your Github App credentials.
+Prisma schema and migrations are already in there.
 Development mode uses [Vite's development server](https://vitejs.dev/).
 The `dev` command will server-side render (SSR) the output during development.

 ```shell